Mì Xào Giòn (Crispy Pan-Fried Noodles with Seafood and Vegetables)

 • 1 tablespoon cornstarch

-• ½ pound scallops
+• ½ pound scallops, patted dry

 • ½ yellow onion, sliced

-• 2 carrots, diagonally sliced
+• 2 carrots, sliced on a diagonal

 • 1 celery rib, sliced

-• ¼ pound baby bok choy
+• ¼ pound baby bok choy or napa cabbage

 • 6 oz baby corn